Kylie Jenner Flaunts Famous Booty In Tiny Blue Bikini

 The first photo cut the young billionaire off just below her hips, but fans didn’t have to look far for a glimpse at the lower half of her bikini.
 A swipe to the second photo of the set revealed a close-up look at the babe’s nearly bare back and curvaceous derriere that was hardly covered by the matching blue Chanel bikini bottoms she sported.
 The number boasted a dangerously cheeky cut that left Kylie’s booty almost completely exposed, while its waistband sat high on her hips to highlight her trim waist even more.

 No Kardashian-Jenner ensemble is complete without trendy accessories, and Kylie’s certainly did not disappoint.
-The beauty added a slew of rings and chunky, gold chain bracelets, as well as large hoop earrings.
+The beauty added a slew of rings and chunky gold chain bracelets, as well as large hoop earrings.
 Her dark tresses were pulled back in a bun, keeping them from covering up her face that sported a stunning makeup look consisting of full eyebrows, shimmering highlighter, and a light pink lip — all likely using products from her own line.

 View this post on Instagram